flipnoteman/Noise-Generator/README.md

-# perlin_noise
+# Noise Generator
-My attempt at creating a perlin noise map using "apex" (that's what im calling them) points and relative distances.
+My attempt at creating a noise map using "apex" (that's what im calling them) points and relative distances.

-"Perlin noise is a procedural texture primitive, a type of gradient noise used by visual effects artists to increase the appearance of realism in computer graphics.
-The function has a pseudo-random appearance, yet all of its visual details are the same size."

 ## Features
 - Can generate user defined map size